Corner functions from entanglement indices of harmonic lattices: conclusions

-We also examined the values of each corner function in the same way as above, when the canonical variables satisfy the fixed end boundary conditions(FBCs), where subsets $A$ and $A_2$ have been taken at various locations in the lattice $U$ to study the effect of the fixed ends(Table\ref{c_fun_pos}, \ref{c_funMI_pos}, Figure\ref{graph_bs}).
-In the case that subsets $A$ and $A_2$ have been placed near the center of a sufficiently large U, the corner function values and their STDs obtained from LN and MI, respectively, have almost agreed with those obtained in the $U$ under PBCs.
-However, assuming the size $l_A$ of the largest $A$, when these subsets have approached about 3$l_A$ from the edge of $U$, the values of each corner function have started to deviate from the values calculated near the center of $U$.
-When they have approached about $l_A$ from the edge, the deviations have increased and the behavior has been unstable.
+We have also examined the values of each corner function in the same way as above, when the canonical variables satisfy the fixed boundary conditions(FBCs), where subsets $A$ and $A_2$ have been taken at various locations in the lattice $U$ to investigate the effect of the fixed ends.
+The variation of each corner function depending on the location of the region $D$ is shown in Fig.\ref{graph_bs}.
+In the case that subsets $A$ and $A_2$ are placed near the center of a sufficiently large U, the corner function values and their SDs obtained from LN and MI, respectively, almost agree with those obtained in the $U$ under PBCs.
+However, assuming the size $l_A$ of the largest $A$, when these subsets approach about 3$l_A$ from the edge of $U$, the values of each corner function starts to deviate from those calculated near the center of $U$.
+When they approach about $l_A$ from the edge, the deviations increase and the behaviors are unstable.

-Furthermore, We computed the Renyi entropies of order 1/2 for a three-dimensional lattice, considering, as a subsystem, a set of sites inside a cube varying the scale of the subsystem.
-By fitting the data with equation (\ref{3DEE}), we obtained the corner functions and edge term coefficients as shown in table \ref{edge_corner1}.
-We compare the STDs of the corner functions with those obtained by fitting with (\ref{3DEE}) minus the edge terms .
-The result shows that the STDs of the latter are 5 to 10 times larger than that of the former.
-This fact is the evidence of the existence of the edge term in the expansions of Renyi entropy between two adjacent systems whose boundary is a three-dimensional polyhedron.
-In addition, the Renyi entropy was also obtained for the set of sites in triangular prisms with vertices and edges having solid angles and dihedral angles of $\pi/4$ as the subsystem $A$.
-Using the results of table \ref{edge_corner1}, the corner function $\beta(\pi/4)$, edge term coefficient $e(\pi/4)$ and their STDs are obtained as shown in table \ref{edge_corner2}.
+Furthermore, We have computed the Renyi entropies of order 1/2 for a three-dimensional lattice, considering, as a subsystem, a set of sites inside a cube varying the scale of the subsystem.
+By fitting the data with equation (\ref{3DEE}), we have obtained the corner functions and edge term coefficients as shown in table \ref{edge_corner1}.
+We have compared the SDs of the corner functions with those obtained by fitting with (\ref{3DEE}) minus the edge terms .
+The result shows that the SDs of the latter are 5 to 10 times larger than that of the former.
+This fact is the evidence of the existence of the edge terms in the expansions of the Renyi entropy between two adjacent systems whose boundary is a three-dimensional polyhedron.
+In addition, the Renyi entropies also have been obtained for the sets of sites in triangular prisms with vertices and edges having solid angles and dihedral angles of $\pi/2 $, $\pi/4$ as the subsystem $A$.
+Using the results of table \ref{edge_corner1}, the corner function $\beta(\pi/4)$, the edge term coefficient $e(\pi/4)$ and their SDs have been obtained as shown in the table \ref{edge_corner2}.